-Police evacuate Trump Tower over stray bag of toys
+Stray bag of toys prompts scare at Trump Tower

-NEW YORK (AP) — The lobby of Trump Tower has been cleared so police could investigate a so-called suspicious package that turned out to be an unattended backpack containing children’s toys.
+NEW YORK (AP) — A stray backpack prompted the partial evacuation of Trump Tower on Tuesday, though bomb squad technicians quickly determined the unattended bag contained children’s toys and was harmless.

-Video taken by a bystander and posted on Twitter showed people running through the lobby for the exits.
+Video posted online showed people running through the Manhattan skyscraper’s public lobby as uniformed police officers waved them toward the exits.

-Police Department spokesman Stephen Davis said the backpack was found near the entrance to a Nike Town store in the building.
+Stephen Davis, the New York Police Department’s top spokesman, said the bomb squad gave the “all clear” around 5 p.m. after examining the backpack left near the entrance to Niketown, a store in the building.

-The bomb squad checked out the package and gave an “all clear” just after 5 p.m.
+President-elect Donald Trump lives in the tower and has his offices there, though he was at his Mar-a-Lago estate in Florida when the bag was discovered.

 Most Read Stories